realA10001986/Time-Circuits-Display/README.md

 Alternatively, you can program and store a "destination time" outside of the keypad menu by typing 91mmddyyyyhhMM, and a "last time departed" by 92mmddyyyyhhMM.

-Note: Your dates/times will be overwritten in storage after a time travel when **_Make time travels persistent_** is checked.
-Please see [here](#persistent--non-persistent-time-travels) for details.

 #### How to view sensor info

 - Hold ENTER to invoke main menu
-- Press ENTER [or 2/8] repeatedly until "SENSORS" is shown.
+- Press 2/8 repeatedly until "SENSORS" is shown.
 If that menu item is missing, a light or temperature sensor was not detected during boot.
-- Hold ENTER [or press 5]
+- Press 5 or ENTER
 - Now the currently measured lux level or temperature is displayed.
-- Press ENTER [or 2/8] to toggle between light sensor and temperature sensor info (if both are connected)
+- Press 2/8 to toggle between light sensor and temperature sensor info (if both are connected)
-- Hold ENTER [or press 5 or 9] to exit the menu
+- Press 5 or ENTER or 9 to exit the menu

 >Note: Sometimes a lux value of -1 might be displayed, indicating a sensor overload.
 This can have the following reasons: The TCD firmware sets up the sensors for indoor usage and, as a result, sensors will overload in broad daylight.
 Secondly, some sensors have issues with halogen lamps (reportedly TSL2561), and most sensors also "overload" if too much IR light is directed at them, for instance from surveillance cameras.

 #### How to see a list of BTTF-Network clients

 - Hold ENTER to invoke main menu
-- Press ENTER [or 2/8] repeatedly until "BTTFN CLIENTS" is shown.
+- Press 2/8 repeatedly until "BTTFN CLIENTS" is shown.
-- Hold ENTER [or press 5]
+- Press 5 or ENTER
 - Now one of the connected clients is displayed, or "NO CLIENTS" if currently no clients are connected.
-- Press ENTER [or 2/8] to scroll through the list of connected clients.
+- Press 2/8 to cycle through the list of connected clients.
-- Hold ENTER [or press 5 or 9] to exit the menu
+- Press 5 or ENTER or 9 to exit the menu

 #### How to leave the menu:

- Press "9", or

- - press ENTER repeatedly until "END" is displayed.
- - Hold ENTER [or 5] to leave the menu
+Press "9" in the main menu.

 ## Peripherals